wexoni/7nxt/README.md

 Application does not have UI.
 All communication is done using cURL or Postman.

 ##Endpoints:
 Please ensure before sending data to server, that you have X-Authentication property in header of your reqeust.
-That heade must have the following value: letmein
+That header must have the following value: letmein